 Permanently restricted net assets are held by the Organization for investment in perpetuity.
 Donors have specified that income from these investments is expendable to support activities of the Organization.
 Substantially all permanently restricted net assets consist of investments, investments held in trust under split-interest agreements and contributions receivable under split-interest agreements.
-Permanently restricted net assets totaled \$2,358,901 as of December 31, 2012.
+Permanently restricted net assets totaled \$2,376,639 and \$2,358,901 as of December 31, 2013 and 2012, respectively.